godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`PropertyHint<enum_@GlobalScope_PropertyHint>` **PROPERTY_HINT_NONE** = ``0``

 The property has no hint for the editor.
+However, the hint string is still read, which can be used to specify a suffix for a property that has no range limit (see :ref:`PROPERTY_HINT_RANGE<class_@GlobalScope_constant_PROPERTY_HINT_RANGE>`'s description).

 .. _class_@GlobalScope_constant_PROPERTY_HINT_RANGE: